mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 3.3 Functions
-* The opening brace should be put on a new line (Allman style).
+* The opening brace should be put on a new line (Allman style)
-* Parameters should be separated by a single space after the comma.
+* Parameters should be separated by a single space after the comma
-* Indent contents
 ```C++
 void run(int mode, float delta_time)
 {